choria-io/website/docs/content/concepts/cli/_index.md

 The above example shows a scenario where the development environment is usually labeled *development* but one customer has chosen to use *staging*.
-You want to find all machines in those customer's environments that match the class *apache*.
+You want to find all machines in those customers' environments that match the class *apache*.
 This search would be impossible using the previously shown methods, but the above command uses *-S* to allow the use of boolean operators such as *and* and *or*